kobitae-lab/Full-Stack-ML-project---House-Price-Predictor/README.md

 3. Saved predictions to MongoDB
 4. Built a Flask REST API
 5. Built a frontend that talks to the API

+Predicts California house prices with an average error of $35,000 Preprocessed data using NumPy and scikit-learn including feature scaling and train/test splitting Stored predictions in a MongoDB database using PyMongo Exposed the model through a REST API built with Flask Connected a JavaScript frontend that sends real time prediction requests to the API

+Frontend still requires css styling